mainmatter/playbook/development-process/README.md

 Continuous integration must mandatorily be set up in order for a project to be successful.
-While it should always be possible to run tests locally, they also need to run automatically for every pull requests and after each merge to the project's main branch.
+While it should always be possible to run tests locally, they also need to be run automatically for every pull requests and after each merge to the project's main branch.

 #### Refactoring